DharshiBalasubramaniyam/Notes-App-Version-2/README.md

 The demo of the version 1 - https://notes-app-swart-zeta.vercel.app/

-In version 1, I have used local storage mechanism for storing notes of user.
+In version 1, I have used local storage mechanism for storing notes of the user.

-But in version 2, I have used JSON server as api and used axios for to perform HTTP requests in react by following api convensions such as GET, POST, PUT and DELETE.
+But in version 2, I have used JSON server as api and used axios to perform HTTP requests in react, by following api convensions such as GET, POST, PUT and DELETE.

 # Getting Started with Create React App